-Sample: The ANES 2012 Time Series is a dual-mode survey (face-to-face and Internet) with two independent samples.
+Sample: The ANES 2012 Time Series was a dual-mode survey (face-to-face and Internet) with two independent samples.
 Cases selected for the face-to-face sample could not be interviewed on the Internet, and cases selected for the Internet survey could not be interviewed in person.
 The in-person (face-to-face) interviews were conducted using an address-based, stratified, multi-stage cluster sample in 125 census tracts.
-The sample includes a nationally representative "main sample" and two "oversamples," one of blacks and one of Hispanics.
+The sample includes a nationally representative "main sample" and two "oversamples," one of African-Americans and one of Hispanics.
 Web-administered cases constituted a representative sample separate from the face-to-face sample and were drawn from panel members of GfK Knowledge Networks.

 Original ICPSR Release: 2014-05-19

 - 2016-05-17 An ASCII text data file, a tab-delimited data file, an R data file, as well as SPSS, SAS, and Stata setup files and SPSS and Stata system files, a SAS transport file, a codebook, and a data collection instrument were added to the collection.